Okiato

 Far North

-Captain James Clendon acquired land in Okiato in 1832 from local Māori.
-Clendon was subsequently the first United States Consul for New Zealand in 1838/1839.
-In 1840, the new governor, William Hobson, reviewed possible locations for a capital around the Bay of Islands.
-Clendon's property met the requirements for a good harbour with land suitable for sale to settlers.
-Hobson purchased the land for 15,000 pounds and changed its name from Okiato to Russell for the Secretary of State for the Colonies, Lord Russell.
-Hobson and his family moved there in May 1840, along with builders and administrators.
-A Government House was built but burned down after the move to Auckland in 1841.
+In 1832, Captain James Clendon acquired land in Okiato from local Māori.
+Clendon later became the first United States Consul for New Zealand in 1838/1839.
+In 1840, Governor William Hobson sought a suitable location for the capital in the Bay of Islands.
+Clendon's property, with its good harbour and land for settlers, was ideal.
+Hobson purchased the land for £15,000 and renamed it Russell, after Lord Russell, the Secretary of State for the Colonies.
+Hobson, his family, builders, and administrators moved there in May 1840, and a Government House was constructed.
+However, it burned down after the capital moved to Auckland in 1841.

 9 images